TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          wave

    Data type
-         amplitude, length
+         positive integer,positive integer

    Description
-         All horizontal edges are transformed by a wave with the given amplitude and length.
+         Provide values for the amplitude and the length of a wave, separated by comma.
+All horizontal edges in the image will then be transformed by a wave with the given amplitude and length.

          Maximum value for amplitude and length is 100.